Q3 Real Estate Update: Federal Reserve Rate Cuts and Hurricane Season Off to Late Start

 This year was supposed to bring more major hurricanes and more US landfalls than in prior years, but there was a factor that helped kill storm formation.
 Saharan Dust Storms were unusually strong this year, extending across the Atlantic and even as far inland as Texas, Oklahoma, and parts of the Midwest.
 Dust storms help prevent storm formation and that has been the case for much of the year.

-But those storms have dissipated, and the conditions that were holding back storm formation have eased.
+But those dust storms have dissipated, and the conditions that were holding back storm formation have eased.
 That has allowed these waves of storms forming in the southern Atlantic regions to start.
 Forecasters are still expecting some strong storms to form and make landfall late in this hurricane season.
-The US is not yet out of the woods, and the insurance sector is still on full watch.
+The US will be watching Helene closely, the storm was 400 miles wide and was expected to deliver significant flooding far inland after making landfall.
+The insurance sector is certainly on full watch with this storm and others that might follow yet this season.

 Woman rejoices at cliff